 The UK National Screening Committee was founded in 1996 with Sir Kenneth Calman (Chief Medical for England 1991-1998) as its first chairman.
-Dr Henrietta Campbell (Chief Medical for Northern Ireland) took over in 1998 until her retirement in January 2006.
-Dr Harry Burns (Chief Medical Officer, Scottish Government) has been chairman since then.
-There is one founder member on the committee: Dr Gordon Paterson.
+Dr Henrietta Campbell (Chief Medical Officer for Northern Ireland) took over in 1998 until her retirement in January 2006, followed by Dr Harry Burns (Chief Medical Officer, Scottish Government) until 2013.
+Dr David Walker, Deputy Chief Medical Officer for England, is the current chair.

 At its inception, the joint programme directors were Dr Muir Gray (Director, Research and Development, NHS Executive, Anglia and Oxford Region) and Dr Pat Troop (Director of Public Health, NHS Executive, Anglia and Oxford).
 Dr Gray remained in the role until 2007, when Dr Anne Mackie became the current Director of Programmes.

 From the outset, the concept of screening doing more good than harm and the importance of quality at every step of the screening journey were at the heart of the work the UK NSC did.
 As Sir Kenneth Calman said in his foreword to the first annual report (in 1998):